zhukov001/docu-cicd-teach4/docs/md_intro.md

 On this online [platform](https://markdownlivepreview.com), you can get familiar with MD syntax and experiment with it live.
 On the left side of the platform, you can edit the text, and on the right, you’ll see a live preview of how it would look like once rendered.
 It's a great way to practice Markdown and see immediate results.

-With Markdown, you can create clean, structured documents quickly and easily.
-Whether you're writing documentation or blog posts, it's an essential tool.
+Markdown is a simple and effective language for creating clean, structured documents quickly.
+It's a popular choice for writing documentation or blog posts, but alternatives like reStructuredText (RST) are also commonly used.